BDeadfield/Sparta-Cybersec-Training/Revision Notes/Week Two/Cloud Computing.md

 IaaS - Infrastructure as a Service is the utilization of third-party hardware and networks.

-PaaS - Platform as a Service is the same as IaaS, however software is also supplied by the third-party on-top.
+PaaS - Platform as a Service is the same as IaaS, however underlying software structure is also supplied by the third-party on-top.

-SaaS - Software as a service is when the full package is supplied under a lease from a third-party.
+SaaS - Software as a service is when the full package is supplied under a lease from a third-party, including hardware, infrastructure software as well as applicaiton software.

 ## Virtualizaton vs Cloud computing